chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-configuration-guide.md

 }
 ```

-Moreover, when you run **Go to Bracket** or **Select to Bracket**, VS Code will use the definition above to find the nearest bracket and its matching pair.
+Moreover, when you run **Go to Bracket** or **Select to Bracket**, Baosky will use the definition above to find the nearest bracket and its matching pair.

 ## Autoclosing

-When you type `'`, VS Code creates a pair of single quotes and puts your cursor in the middle: `'|'`.
+When you type `'`, Baosky creates a pair of single quotes and puts your cursor in the middle: `'|'`.
 This section defines such pairs.

 ```json